The right to believe, to worship and witness

 The government has used a range of tactics to pressure religious leaders into supporting the renewed invasion of Ukraine.
 These tactics include warnings to senior and local religious leaders, and prosecuting and fining religious believers and clergy who have publicly opposed the war.
 Similar warnings and prosecutions have been used against many Russians who express opposition to the war for any reason.

 Since February 2022, courts have on criminal charges jailed two and fined three for opposing Russia's war in Ukraine on religious grounds.
-Investigators have also opened three criminal cases against people who have left Russia.
-Many others have received administrative fines.
+Investigators have also opened three criminal cases against people who have left Russia, and have placed them on the Federal Wanted List.
+If they are caught in Russia, arrive in Russia, or are caught in states that are friendly to Russia (such as Belarus, Kazakhstan, Tajikistan or Uzbekistan), they risk immediate arrest.
+Their family and acquaintances in Russia are under surveillance, including wiretapping, to monitor possible contacts.

 "Discrediting" the Russian state authorities